outdated methods of fighting

 ISRAELI KRAV INTERNATIONAL

-The day was the 25th of October, 1415.
+The day was the 25th of October 1415.
 England and France had been at war, on and off, since 1337, but today something would change.
-It is a change we aware if and should take note of.
+It is a change we should be aware of and should take note of.

 Things change.